- Candace Ahlfinger

 We could have used one more full day in Dublin.
 We would love to see the EPIC—Irish Emigration Museum, Chester Beaty, and the National Museum of Ireland.
 In addition, we’d love to have more of the wonderful food!

-For more on our trip through Ireland, click here.
+For more on our Twelve Day Trip through Ireland, click here.

 And our trip went on to Liverpool (Think the Beatles!) and Chester.